nuxtus/nuxtus/README.md

 A website w/ CMS boilerplate and set of utilities for using [Directus](https://directus.io) for backend CMS and [Nuxt](https://nuxtjs.org) (w/ Tailwind CSS) for frontend.
 Can also **automagically** create *typed* pages when you create Directus collections.

-> Can be used as a boilerplate or a suite of utility tools.
+> Can be used as a boilerplate or individually as a suite of utilities.

 For more details visit [nuxtus.com](https://nuxtus.com) or [read the documentation](https://docs.nuxtus.com)